CathyGuang/Timesheet-System/README.md

 * Classes now have a display title to make it easier for users to identify distinct classes

+* Clients are now presented first on the create/edit class pages

+* Volunteers now have flexible roles, like staff

 ### Version 1.0
   *Complete Functionality*